kymata-atlas/kymata-core/README.md

     3. second-pass filtering
     4. eog removal
 - `invoker_create_trialwise_data.py`
+  - This does:
+    1. Splits the data into trials
+  - **This is all you need for sensor-space gridsearch.**
 - `invoker_run_hexel_current_estimation.py`
 - `invoker_estimate_noise_covariance.py`
   - This is only necessary if running the gridsearch in source space (hexels).